sunpy/sunpy/docs/topic_guide/extending_fido.rst

 A brief explanation of how the Scraper works is as follows:

 1. Drop the filename from the pattern and generate a list of directories to search for files.
-2. For each directory, get a list of files.
+2. For each directory, get a list of files present in it.
 3. For each file, check if it matches the pattern.
 4. For each file that matches the pattern, check if it is in the timerange.
 If it is, add it to the output.